nfretz/ICT-129-Demo-2023/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
-name: 'short title'
+name: 'Write a User Story'
-about: 'long title'
+about: 'Write a User Story'
 title: ''
 labels: ''
 assignees: ''